dgroomes/lucene-playground/simple/README.md

 * [x] DONE Eject from the official Lucene demo and create a demo of my own.
 It might be interesting to create an index over JSON files.
 And then maybe even highlight the query match in the console?
 * [ ] Make sure unusual characters work.
 For example, search by emoji.
-* [ ] What does fuzzy searching look like?
+* [x] DONE What does fuzzy searching look like?
 I want to search with "fish" and find "starfish" as a result.

 ## Reference